-Leaving Namche Bazaar, the trail follows the valley of Imja Khola with spectacular views of Thamserku, Kangtega and Ama Dablam mountains, and dominating the skyline ahead are the giants, Lhotse and Everest.
+Leaving Namche Bazaar, the trail follows the valley of Imja Khola with spectacular views of Thamserku, Kangtega and Ama Dablam mountains, while dominating the skyline ahead are the giants, Lhotse and Everest.
 The most common night halt after Namche is at the top of a steep climb from the Imja Khola at Tengboche.
 The Tengboche Monastery is one of the most famous monasteries, probably because of its unrivalled backdrop, Mt.
 Ama Dablam.

 From Dingboche or Pheriche a 6 hour walk leads to Lobuche which sits on the lateral moraine of the Khumbu glacier.
 What follows is a roughly 3 hour hike from Lobuche to the last settlement on the trail known as Gorak Shep.
 The few tea houses at this place provide shelter for the night before one undertakes the final leg of the trek over the glacier to Everest Base Camp.